-Bristol Studies in East Asian International Relations, a major new series from Bristol University Press combines original research and theoretical innovation to provide fresh insight into the changing international politics of East Asia and into International Relations theory.
+The Bristol Studies in East Asian International Relations series from Bristol University Press combines original research and theoretical innovation to provide fresh insight into the changing international politics of East Asia and into International Relations theory.

 East Asia is now arguably the most dynamic and consequential region in world politics, not least because of the rise of China.
 As a key driver of global growth, East Asia has generated a shift in power dynamics, which accompanied by the increasing strategic rivalry between the United States and China has created new challenges for governing the regional – and global – political economy.

 The series will publish cutting-edge research on the changing international politics of East Asia.
 It will cover the security dynamics, political economy, causes of conflict and cooperation, and the ongoing transformation of the region, as well as the impact of such transformation on the wider global order.

 In welcoming theoretically informed and innovative works derived from rich insights across Asia that shed light on key disciplinary debates through critical investigations of practices and ideas, the series will play an important role in developing IR as a truly global discipline.